Binge Eating Disorder

 Recovery Breaks The Binge Eating Cycle

-Binge eating disorder begins with excessive food intake while feeling a loss of control with food.
+Binge eating disorder typically involves excessive food intake while feeling a loss of control with food.
 Binge eating behaviors may be experienced as comforting or soothing negative emotions, yet the “comfort” does not last.
 People with binge eating disorder often swing to the other extreme and begin highly restrictive diets, which often ends in bingeing again—and more negative feelings.
 It’s more than yo-yo dieting, however, it is an eating disorder.

-To compound the situation, a diagnosis of binge eating disorder may be accompanied by other mental health conditions such as depression and anxiety, often compound the situation.

-Excessive weight gain can contribute to complications such as high blood pressure and cholesterol levels, cardiovascular disease, and Type 2 diabetes.
-However, binge eating disorder can affect anyone at any weight level, young or old, male or female.
+To compound the situation, a diagnosis of binge eating disorder may be accompanied by other mental health conditions such as depression and anxiety.
+Binge eating disorder may also contribute to physical conditions, such as high blood pressure and cholesterol levels, cardiovascular disease, and Type 2 diabetes.
+Binge eating disorder can affect anyone at any weight, size or shape, age, or gender.

 The Emily Program understands the physical and emotional strain of binge eating disorder.
 We’re here to help with personalized treatment programs that free you or your loved one from its ravaging ups and downs, paving the way to a more peaceful relationship with food and self.

 Binge Eating Disorder Warning Signs